decretist/Dissertation/Chapter0/chapter0.md

-abbreviation of a first recension manuscript with some second recension interpolations; that two different authors, Gratian 1 and Gratian 2, compiled and wrote the first and second recensions; and for a late date, around 1140, for the first recension.[^eichbauer]
+abbreviation of a first recension manuscript with some second recension interpolations; that two different authors, Gratian 1 and Gratian 2, compiled and wrote the first and second recensions; and for a late date, around 1140, for the first recension.[^4]

 In a January 2011 advising conversation, Jennifer Davis suggested that, given my professional background, it would be strategically